Is Scallops Safe During Pregnancy? (Updated 2026 Guide)

 ✓ What's Safe

-- • Fully cooked scallops that are opaque and firm throughout (internal temp 145°F)
+- • Fully cooked scallops that are opaque and firm throughout, reaching an internal temperature of 145°F

-- • Fresh scallops from reputable grocery stores or fish markets with proper refrigeration
+- • Fresh scallops from reputable grocery stores or seafood counters with proper refrigeration

-- • Scallops that smell mildly sweet or like the ocean not fishy or ammonia like
+- • Scallops that smell fresh and mildly sweet, not fishy or ammonia like

 ✗ What to Avoid